The role of social media in recruitment

 TikTok

 With that in mind, if you go for a business TikTok account, get someone to run it who really knows the platform well, and can tap into the trends quickly and effectively.
-Otherwise you’ll look like the kid who turned up in a blazer at your school’s non-uniform day.
+Otherwise, you’ll look like the kid who turned up in a blazer on your school’s non-uniform day.

 Are there any risks from using social media platforms as a recruitment tool?